 When compared to current smokers, ex-smokers showed a fewer number of symptoms (cough, sputum, etc.) . . . but at the same time it was discovered that the ex-smoker's ability to get air in and out of his lungs was affected almost as much as it was in current smokers.

-The amount of disturbance seems to be related to the amount of tobacco consumed, said Dr. R. M. Cherniack, medical director of the SBM Tuberculosis and Respiratory Disease Service.
-"It has been suggested that once obvious bronchitis is present, it is irreversible.
+The amount of disturbance seems to be related to the amount of tobacco consumed, said Dr. R. M. Cherniack, medical director of the SPM Tuber.